How to Write Your College Application Essay: College Essay Tips

 Read on for some essential college essay tips for writing your college admission essay.

-How to Start a College Essay for Your Application
+How to Start a College Application Essay

 When it comes to timing, it’s advisable for high school students to start working on their college application essays during the summer before senior year.
 In the summer, students are free from homework and school-related extracurricular activities consuming time and energy that could be spent on their college application essay.